TABLE OF CONTENTS

 The increase in online fraud attacks is rising at an alarming rate.
-However, the good news is there are preventive measures that can be taken to protect both your business and clients.
+However, the good news is that preventive measures can be taken to protect both your business and clients.
 3D Secure is one of the active fraud prevention measures merchants can take to minimize the risk of unauthorized charges your e-commerce business receives.

 3D Secure, also is known as 3DS, was launched in 2001 by Visa.
 Over the years, the different card brands have also incorporated 3DS Payment details; we will discuss these platforms later.
 Let’s first define what 3D Secure is.